drukelly-zz/BCS-HW-Starter-Template/README.md

 - Once downloaded or cloned, `cd` to where the folder is extracted/cloned
 - Remove`the `.git` directory (i.e. `rm -rf .git`)
 - `git init`
-- Add to your git repository.
-For details: https://help.github.com/en/articles/adding-a-remote
+- Add to your git repository: https://help.github.com/en/articles/adding-a-remote